watson-developer-cloud/speech-javascript-sdk/README.md

 * Changed format of objects emitted in objectMode to exactly match what service sends.
 Added `ResultStream` class and `extract_results` option to enable older behavior.
 * Changed `playback-error` event to just `error` when recognizing and playing a file.
 Check for `error.name == 'UNSUPPORTED_FORMAT'` to identify playback errors.
 This error is special in that it does not stop the streaming of results.
 * Renamed `recognizeFile()`'s `data` option to `file` because it now may be a URL.
 Using a URL enables faster playback and mobile Safari support
+* Continous flag for OPENING_MESSAGE_PARAMS_ALLOWED has been removed

 See [CHANGELOG.md](CHANGELOG.md) for a complete list of changes.